wiicode/cybersecurity-framework/silver-training/platform-specific-macOS.md

 In OS X 10.10, the extension feature was added.
 This allows application developers to extend the functionality of their application to third parties.
 As an example, the sharing extension could allow a user to share information to social network sites from an application.

-Your organisation should control which applications are installed in the environment and limit the ability for applications to interface to the user via Extensions.
-This can partially be configured as part of your organisation's MDM solution.
+Your organization should control which applications are installed in the environment and limit the ability for applications to interface to the user via Extensions.
+This can partially be configured as part of your organization's MDM solution.

 **Firewall Configuration**